fuhrmanator/cleanblog/_posts/2019-2-27-Pharo-in-WSL.md

 Since [Pharo.org](http://Pharo.org) doesn't yet have specific instructions for installing on Ubuntu 18, I was unsure how to proceed.
 So, I went with the KISS principle and did a command-line (ZeroConf) install, which was successful.
 Here are the steps:

 - Install and activate WSL following [Microsoft's instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 - Install an X Server for Windows.
-I used [VcXsrv](https://sourceforge.net/projects/vcxsrv/) mentioned in [these instructions](https://jaipblog.wordpress.com/2018/01/21/running-linux-gui-apps-on-windows-10/).
+I used [VcXsrv](https://sourceforge.net/projects/vcxsrv/) mentioned in [these instructions for GUI apps in WSL](https://jaipblog.wordpress.com/2018/01/21/running-linux-gui-apps-on-windows-10/).
 You should `export DISPLAY=localhost:0` (e.g., in your WSL `~/.bashrc`).
 - Install [Mesa](https://wiki.debian.org/Mesa) with the command `sudo apt install mesa-utils`.
 This is apparently needed because there are missing libraries for the X11 display used by Pharo.
 I'm not sure if this is the official dependency, but it worked in my case.
 For reference, if you don't do this step, you'll get the following message that's somewhat misleading IMO:

   ```